stcat/programming-challenges/data-engineer/README.md

 2 | event_type | string | The type of event.
 Potential values: click, visit, purchase
 3 | count | int | The count of unique users for this advertiser ID and event type.

+If a user had generated multiple event types for a given advertiser, the user should be counted multiple times (once for each event type).
+The sum of the unique users by group can be higher than the unique users of the advertiser across groups.

 # Rules of the game
 This challenge is a chance for MediaMath engineers to see how you code and organize a project to implement a specification.